mpahenrique/frontend-starter/readme.md

 # Frontend-Starter

 Frontend Starter is a framework to help you build web applications using organized and optimized structure.
-Each page has its JSON file, where you can declarate your theme componentes and modules.
+Each page has its JSON file, where you can declare your theme components and modules.

 ##### Understanding the structure: